arshnoor08/RevieWiz/README.md

 ## Set Up
 Before running revieWiz, you need to set up your environment:

 OpenAI API Key: Obtain an API key from OpenAI and set it as an environment variable.
-The key added in this file has been disabled and should be replaced with a valid key for the model to work.
+The key added in RevieWiz.ipynb has been disabled and should be replaced with a valid key for the model to work.

 ## Contributions and Feedback
 Contributions to revieWiz are welcome!
 If you have any suggestions or bug reports, please open an issue or submit a pull request.